 Considering the whole host of features we listed above, it’s not surprising that this platform isn’t exactly free.
 HaasOnline pricing page offers you several packages you can purchase.

-Regarding the packages themselves, you get to select between a beginner, simple and an advanced package.
-A 12 month-long beginner package will set you back 0.12 BTC, simple package of that same length costs 0.2 BTC, while the most advanced package clocks in at cool 0.32 BTC for 12 months.
-The differences between packages include the variety of bots, insurances, safeties, indicators, and the priority of support (advanced package gets all the best features obviously).
-All packages come with full core features list (except trailing stops and bot extensions, which are only available for advanced users) and support for all exchanges.
+Regarding the packages themselves, you get to select between a beginner, simple, and an advanced package.
+A 12-month-long beginner package will set you back 0.12 BTC, a simple package of that same length costs 0.2 BTC, while the most advanced package clocks in at a cool 0.32 BTC for 12 months.
+The differences between packages include the variety of bots, insurances, safeties, technical indicators, and the priority of support (the advanced package gets all the best features obviously).
+All packages come with a full core features list (except trailing stops and bot extensions, which are only available for advanced users) and support for all exchanges.

 Haasbot vs Gunbot

 The biggest difference is in price, other than that, these two are fairly similar.

 Is HaasOnline Software legitimate?
 Every sign points towards yes.
 While there is a lot to be said about the questionable viability of using commercial trading software (once it spreads enough, you’ll have multiple instances of the same algorithm trading against themselves), there is little negative that can be said about the bot itself.